Joint Channel Estimation and Cooperative Localization for Near-Field Ultra-Massive MIMO: Simulation Results

 To provide a more comprehensive evaluation of the parameter estimation performance of the VNNCE algorithm and the cooperative localization performance of the GFCL algorithm, we conducted a simulation using a practical near-field 4-BS UM-MIMO system.
 In this system, we assume the free space path loss model to generate the LoS channel.
-The channel gain of the LoS path is given by

-Additionally, we generate a NLoS channel with random gain, angle, and distance.
+The channel gain of the LoS path is given by $g_{\textrm{LoS}}=\frac{\lambda}{4\pi r_{\textrm{LoS}}}.$ Additionally, we generate an NLoS channel with random gain, angle, and distance.
 The gain of the NLoS path is less than one-third of the LoS path gain.
 We have included the additional key simulation parameters in Table \ref{tab:KSPA}, while maintaining the other parameters as listed in Table \ref{tab:KSP}.

-The simulation scenario of the practical system is depicted in{} Fig. \ref{fig:map}.
-It is important to note that due to the varying distances between each BS and the user, the received SNR at each BS differs, even for the same pilot signal.
+{} Due to the varying distances between each BS and the user, the received SNR at each BS differs, even for the same pilot signal.